Wave of noise: Organizations

 By following the principles laid out, we can not only adapt to the challenges posed by generative AI but also capitalize on the opportunities it presents.
 However, it won’t stop there.
 We are likely on the cusp of a period of unceasing change.
 As we continue to explore the implications of AI in design and software development, and as the technology evolves, we must be prepared to adapt repeatedly and consistently.
 This will require maintaining a flexible and resilient mindset in order to thrive in the ever-changing landscape.

 This is part 1 of a 3-part series on our strategic position regarding recent developments in Generative Artificial Intelligence.
-Part 2 and 3 will discuss our take on key questions regarding Design and Software Development, respectively.
+Read part 2 "Design" on our blog, the upcoming part 3 will discuss our take on key questions regarding Software Development, respectively.